magda-io/magda-region-mappings/README.md

 Magda allow users to supply a list of region files that contains a list of regions available as region search filter options.
 The region files will be fetched via HTTP protocol by Magda's [indexer](https://github.com/magda-io/magda/tree/main/deploy/helm/internal-charts/indexer) module when it's required to create region index in search engine (e.g. for the first deployment).

-The region files must be in `geojson` format with each "geometry" contains the following information in "properties":
+The region files must be in [Newline-delimited GeoJSON](https://stevage.github.io/ndgeojson/) format with each "feature" contains the following information in "properties":
 - `id`: the id of the region.
 Must be unique across one region file.
 - `name`: the name of the region.
 - `shortName`: (optional) possible short name of the region.